bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ## Form submission

-If you inted to submit the rating value via standard form submission, set the `name` prop to the desired form field name.
+If you intend to submit the rating value via standard form submission, set the `name` prop to the desired form field name.
 A hidden input will be generated with the current value (or an empty string if there is no value).